 sudo crontab -e

 Crontab is something like a tool to configure scheduled tasks, you can learn more here about Linux crons.

-crontab, you are scheduling the tasks for the root user
+When you use sudo crontab instead of crontab, you are scheduling the tasks for the root user.

 - If it’s the first time you do this, select your favorite text editor.

 - In the crontab file, add the following line at the end:

 - Save and exit (CTRL+O and CTRL+X with nano).

 If you are new to the Nano text editor on Linux, you can read my guide about it, with all the important commands and shortcuts to use it effectively (click on the link to check).

 Your Wi-Fi adapter will now stop directly at each boot, so be sure to use the Ethernet cable all the time.